About Lewy Body Dementia Canada

 This Lewy Body Dementia (LBD) website was started for several reasons.
 Primarily, it is to create an actively curated, non-affiliated source of information for anyone affected by Dementia with Lewy Bodies.
 I started it to help caregivers better cope with the many tragedies of condition and to learn ways to make things the best they can be, under the circumstances.
 It will also help maintain the health of all caregivers and their loved ones.

-The overall approach has been defined from many years I’ve directed the communications and marketing team for North America’s largest Faculty, in Canada’s third largest University.
+The overall approach has been defined from many years I’ve directed the communications and marketing team for North America’s largest University Faculty, in Canada’s third biggest University.
 My goal has always been to make complicated concepts easier to understand.
 I apply the same approach here, based on decades of experience as a professional in both creative and technical roles.

 I’ve geared this site to be welcoming and helpful to all, and particularly to seniors and those who are not “digital natives.”
-Too often, websites have a bias towards more experienced users, with faster internet connections, newer computers, and to those who are comfortable with new technology.
+Too often, websites have a bias towards more experienced users, with faster internet connections, newer computers, and to those who are comfortable with newer technology.
 I am going to try to keep this site very simple, very fast, very clear, and with information that can be used by as many people as possible, wherever they are.

-I am so very much blessed to live in Canada, and the website will have a Canadian perspective, but the information is always applicable worldwide.
-My hope is that collectively, we will all be able to raise awareness worldwide: as it is, dementia is sadly underrepresented in both public awareness and in political policy.
+I am so very thankful to live in Canada, and the website will come from a Canadian perspective, but the information is always applicable worldwide.
+My hope is that collectively, we will all be able to raise awareness globally: as it is, dementia is sadly underrepresented in both public awareness and in political policy.
 We need to talk about it in an informed manner, and without the stigmas, and fear, shame, misunderstandings, and difficulty of the topic.

 Here’s to making the journey a little less dark.
 And towards a lessening of the terrible costs of Lewy Body Dementia: to the individuals who are assaulted by it, to those that care for them, and to the societal and health-care costs it brings.